ZwickyTransientFacility/scope-ml/doc/usage.md

 9. Name of file containing merged classifications and features
 10. Output format of saved files, if not specified in (9).
 Must be one of parquet, h5, or csv.
 11. Flag to add ZTF filter IDs (separate catalog query) to default features
+12. Flag to impute missing features using scope.utils.impute_features

 process:
 1. if CSV file provided, query by object ids or ra, dec